remithomas/monorepo-boilerplate/README.md

-# Monorepo Boilerplate
+# WIP - Monorepo Boilerplate

 > A simple boilerplate of `monorepo` CI/CD using `CircleCi`

 ## Motivations

-Because I need to know
+Sometimes you need a monorepo with multiple technologies (nodejs, java, golang, elixir).
+I need a boilerplate to start up it.

 ## How-to